 A Note On Using Simon’s and Folin Reagents

 The steps are similar to what you did using our other reagents; however, this reaction requires two bottles of liquid (bottle “A” and “B”).
-You will once again scrape off a tiny bit of your pill onto a clean white plate, carefully add a drop of liquid from bottle “A” (closing the cap tightly afterwards) and then to that tiny powder/liquid mixture, a drop of liquid from bottle “B” (again, making sure the bottles are securely closed to prevent cross-contamination).
-You will then observe the color change over a period of 20 seconds.
+You will once again scrape off a tiny bit of your pill onto a clean white plate, carefully add a drop of liquid from bottle “A” (closing the cap tightly afterwards) and then to that add a drop of liquid from bottle “B”.
+MDMA will turn bright blue.
+MDA will have no color change.

 Storage and Handling Instructions

 The DanceSafe reagents are primarily sulphuric acid with other potentially dangerous chemicals, and are strong enough to burn skin and clothing.
 Keep out of eyes and mouth.
 Wear latex gloves when handling the bottle and cap.
 If you get some on you, then wash quickly with soap and water.
 Wash testing surfaces with soap and water as well.
 Dispose of any unwanted reagent down the sink with running water and baking soda.
 Store all testing kits in a cold, dark place such as a refrigerator between uses.

 NOTE: DanceSafe Reagents can only determine the presence, not the quantity or purity, of a particular substance.
 Dark color reactions will tend to override reactions to other substances also in the pill.
 A positive or negative reaction for a substance does not indicate that a drug is safe.
 No drug use is 100% safe.
 Make good decisions.